Connecticut Resident Income Tax Information

 Please be prepared to submit any of the following forms as attachments.
 If applicable, you must include them in your filing:

-Do not send a paper copy of your electronically filed return with the payment.
-Send only Form CT‑1040V2023 Connecticut Electronic Filing Payment Voucher, with your payment.
+If you choose to mail in your balance due, do not send a paper copy of your electronically filed return with the payment.
+Simply mail Form CT 1040V, Connecticut Electronic Filing Payment Voucher, with your check or money order.

 Special Information for Nonresident Aliens